 In addition, Gudgeon’s works are included in the permanent collections of several prominent art museums in the USA, including America’s National Museum of Wildlife Art and the Leigh Yawkey Woodson Art Museum in Wisconsin.

 During 2016, Gudgeon showed as part of Gladwell & Patterson’s exhibit at Masterpiece, London as well as overseas shows with the gallery at SOFA Chicago (the foremost fair for Sculpture, Objects and Functional Art & Design), The Hamptons Art Fair, Long Island, New York, and Birds in Art at the Leigh Yawkey Woodson Art Museum, Wisconsin as well as the Western Visions Exhibition at the National Museum of Wildlife Art, Wyoming.

-Gudgeon has recently become a regular exhibitor at the world-famous Chelsea Flower Show where his sculpture garden stand has received Five Star Tradestand Awards from the Royal Horticultural Society for both 2015 and 2016.
-In the first year, the stand was the only trade stand to win Five Star recognition as a first time exhibitor.
+From 2015 to 2017 Gudgeon exhibited at the world-famous Chelsea Flower Show, where his sculpture garden stand received Five Star Tradestand Awards from the Royal Horticultural Society.
 On both occasions, the stand featured new and iconic works by Gudgeon integrated into a planting scheme designed by his wife Monique.

 “Most sculptures don’t start out as a conscious thought, with all the aspects of form and meaning carefully considered.
 What happens is that an idea enters my head – be it a shape, a movement or an emotion – and I simply want to convey it.
 I must convey it!
 Ideas come from a combination of observations, thoughts, beliefs and the profound experiences of one’s life.” - Simon Gudgeon